Brand Style Guide Table of Contents

 Section 2: Visual identity

-Color palette: A color scheme that includes a primary color and secondary color is important in establishing a brand personality.
+Color palette: A color scheme that includes a primary color and secondary colors is important in establishing a brand personality.
 Identify your brand’s purpose and the associated colors.
 Which colors establish your brand symbolically?
-Three colors should always be enough to create a good mixture of simple brand colors & brand recognition.

 Photography & Graphic Elements: In this part, a graphic designer or creative will be able to truly understand the kind of work they need to generate to promote a business in a way that keeps brand consistency and encourages engagement.
-Every brand asset creation starts here.
-This is one of the more important aspects that is often overlooked by a brand manager.
-Almost everything created for a business including its marketing material has or involves photography and graphic design elements.

-Packaging and materials: Does a business use the most premium paper available to print off their marketing material?
-Are letters wax stamped and personally signed by the account manager involved?
 The decision a company makes on how it handles its physical assets says a lot about a brand.
-It's always encouraged to go all out on presentations because that's what gets companies noticed and talked about by their customers.
-It's best to always avoid cheap materials and flimsy papers.
+It’s always encouraged to go all out on presentations because that’s what gets companies noticed and talked about by their customers.
+It’s best to always avoid cheap materials and flimsy papers.

 Section 3: Voice & Tone

 Like in dating, looks can only take someone so far.
-Every company must have a foundational brand personality that speaks to its desired audience inside its brand guidelines.
-This section also helps dedicated copywriters create content like articles and video scripts that stay true to a brand.
+Every company must have a foundational brand personality that speaks to its desired audience within its brand guidelines.
+This includes defining the brand's writing style, which plays a crucial role in establishing a consistent brand voice and tone.

-Messaging: If what a business says and what a business does don't align, then red flags immediately start popping up in people's minds.
-It's also important that the company's brand voice also aligns with its visual identity.
-Consistent branding involves fusing the visual parts of a company with its voice to synergize a brand's perceived value.
-Over time talented copywriters with great intuitive brand guidelines can and will establish a brands personality through social media posts, commercials, radio ads, or podcasts.
+Consistent branding involves fusing the visual parts of a company with its voice to synergize a brand’s perceived value.
+Over time, talented copywriters with great intuitive brand guidelines can and will establish a brand's personality through social media posts, commercials, radio ads, or podcasts.

 Positioning: Compared to the competition, how does the brand differentiate itself?
 Is it a luxury?
 A technological advancement?
 A cheaper yet just as effective alternative?
-A company's positioning and how they choose to speak out and represent their target audience help shape a more clear brand image.
-Always remember the saying, "People like me, say things like this".
-Always have a powerful positioning statement in a brand style guide.
+A company’s positioning and how it chooses to speak out and represent its target audience help shape a clearer brand image.

 Emotional Perspective: What is the brand story?
-How do you wish for it to be told and how will it resonate with your target market?
-It's extremely helpful to know what emotional angle a business chooses to communicate its services or products.
-Humans feel before they think, so the first communication touchpoints with a potential customer are some of the most important variables for a company to consider.
+How do you wish for it to be told, and how will it resonate with your target market?
+It’s extremely helpful to know what emotional angle a business chooses to communicate its services or products.

 Section 4: Brand Strategy